-20. Section 4 (B) of the Model Regulation states that the valuation mortality rate for deficiency reserves is used to determine the length of segments.
-If the select mortality factors in the Appendix of the Model Regulation are used, does the actuary usually revert to the 1980 CSO without 19-Year select mortality factors after the first segment?
+20. Section 4(B) of the Model Regulation states that the valuation mortality rate for deficiency reserves is used to determine the length of segments.
+If the select mortality factors are used, does the actuary usually revert to the mortality table without select mortality factors after the first segment?

 It is possible that the approach described above can result in circular logic when determining the length of segments.
-Because of this, some actuaries (for purposes of determining segments only) use the select mortality factors from the Appendix of the Model Regulation for the entire length of the selection period.
+Because of this, some actuaries (for purposes of determining segments only) use the select mortality factors for the entire length of the selection period.